-“[Tong Chen] masterfully presented the Mendelssohn's Fifth Symphony," described the Leipzig Times.
-A prizewinner of the prestigious International Malko Conducting Competition, Tong Chen has quickly established herself as one of the most promising and exciting young conductors of her generation.
+“[Tong Chen] masterfully presented Mendelssohn's Fifth Symphony," described the Leipzig Times.
+A prizewinner of the prestigious International Malko Conducting Competition, Tong Chen, current assistant conductor of the New Jersey Symphony, has quickly established herself as one of her generation's most promising and exciting young conductors.

 Highlights of the 2022-23 season include debut with Vancouver Symphony Orchestra, St. Louis Symphony Orchestra, Rochester Philharmonic Orchestra and Ann Arbor Symphony Orchestra.
 In the 2021-22 season, Tong made her conducting debut with the New York Philharmonic, subscription concerts with the New Jersey Symphony, and worked as cover conductor with the National Symphony Orchestra of Washington, DC.
 In addition, Chen was a proud participant in the 2020 Bruno Walter National Conductor Preview, postponed to March 2022.